|Nutrition Facts (per serving)|

-Spoon the batter into the prepared loaf tin and bake for 1 1/4 hours, or until the center is cooked through (a cake tester comes out clean).
+Spoon the batter into the prepared loaf tin and bake for 1 1/4 hours, or until the center is cooked through (when a cake tester comes out clean).
 Check from time to time to see that the top doesn't brown too much, and cover with a sheet of foil if necessary.

 Remove from the oven and leave the Bara Brith to stand for 5 minutes, then turn out of the tin and place on a cooling rack.
-Brush the honey over the top to glaze.
+Brush the honey over the top to glaze and leave to cool completely on a rack.